 OSHA provides guidelines for equipment specifications.
-These are not restricted to powered tools and machinery, but also to regular equipment found around the workplace.
+These are not restricted to powered tools and machinery, but also regular equipment found around the workplace.
 For instance, temporary stairways on a construction site are required to have landings that are at least 22 inches wide and 30 inches deep, at every 12 feet of rising, and stairways must be clear of projections.
 Fixed ladders also have minimum weight support capabilities they must meet before they are used.
 Employers are required to provide equipment that meets these specifications.

 When a worker is injured by defective equipment, the manufacturer of the equipment may be named in a lawsuit to claim damages for the injury.
 If the equipment was rented, then the company that rented out the equipment may also be liable.
 Companies that are in charge of oversight of work are required to make sure that any equipment being used by the workers meets all recommended standards and specifications.

-Contact Our Industrial Injury Law Firm: (888) 493-1629!
+Contact Our Defective Equipment Law Firm: (888) 493-1629!